Shaperail lets you declare auth at the endpoint layer so the access contract stays next to the route definition.

 What Shaperail does not do automatically

-Shaperail does not currently auto-fill created_by from the token.
+Shaperail does not auto-fill created_by from the authenticated user.

-You need to choose one of these patterns:
+You still need to choose one of these patterns:

 • send created_by explicitly in the create payload

-• use a hook that sets or validates it before insert
+• use a controller that sets or validates it before insert

 Practical policy for first projects